jbristowe/writing/fiddler-definitions.md

 ## Telerik Fiddler as a Reverse Proxy

-It can be useful to have Fiddler operate as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy); a server that can translates requests and forwards them inbound.
+Incidentally, it can be useful to have Fiddler operate as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy); a server that can translates requests and forwards them inbound.
 This can be useful in a situation where you may wish to capture traffic with Fiddler, but you are unable to configure the client to use a proxy server.

 The first step in configuring Fiddler to act as a reverse proxy is to enable the option, "Allow remote computers to connect":